Meghan Markle, Clubhouse and Alternate Realities with Katie Kern

 Regarding the film United States vs. Billie Holiday, Kern says she enjoyed the music, but remarked that what Holiday went through is not really that surprising for her perspective.
 “I didn’t find her story to be unique, because when I look back at a lot of other black performers in that day, their situation is not any different.”
 But she said that in addition to standing her ground, she was struck by Holiday’s self-confidence in the value of her artistry.
 “It’s so important to know that you’re valued, and there’s so many people who want to bring you down, who don’t think very much of you, but I felt in that moment, watching, that she knew what her worth was.”

-To hear the full interview, scroll up and use the audio player at the top of this blog post to play the podcast.
+To hear the full interview with this content agency professional, scroll up and use the audio player at the top of this blog post to play the podcast.
 And subscribe to future episodes here.

 If you’d like to support this podcast, please leave us a review on Apple Podcasts here.